mrbasel/blog/_posts/2020-10-30-virtual-environments-in-python.md

 Thats it.
 Thanks for reading!

-If you find any mistakes in is article, please let me know.
+If you find any mistakes in this article, please let me know.